 Cruise through the world famous and dramatic Rhine Gorge before arriving in the renowned wine town of Rüdesheim.
 Spend the afternoon wandering the Christmas markets of this charming spot.
 Explore Koblenz, dramatically situated at the confluence of the Rhine & Moselle Rivers, on a guided tour with free time to browse its lovely Christmas market.
 Discover Bonn on a guided tour of Germany’s historic former capital before arriving back in Cologne, where the rest of the day is free to discover one (or all) of its seven Christmas markets.

-Arrive at the airport for your flight to Düsseldorf or Cologne, or take the Eurostar to Brussels from London St Pancras International.
-On arrival, transfer by coach to your five-star cruise ship moored in historic Cologne, whose skyline is dominated by the spires of its magnificent cathedral.
+Arrive at the airport for your flight to Düsseldorf or Cologne, transfer by coach to your five-star cruise ship moored in historic Cologne, whose skyline is dominated by the spires of its magnificent cathedral.
 The dedicated English-speaking crew welcomes you on board and helps you to your cabin.
 After settling into your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this splendid ship.

 To really get in the Christmas mood, nothing beats waking up on board to find you’re already cruising through an entrancing winter wonderland.
 Enjoy a leisurely breakfast this morning and relax on board while a kaleidoscope of riverside views drifts by in all their seasonal glory.
 Wrap up warm and take to the deck for an invigorating breath of frosty air as we pass through the outstandingly beautiful Rhine Gorge, where the river flows a little faster, the vineyard-covered valley sides are steeper and ruined castles sit atop rocky crags.
 Tales of mysterious happenings here have been passed down over the generations, most famously of all the legend of the Lorelei – the maiden said to have enticed sailors onto the rocks with her irresistible songs.